privcount/privcount/INSTALL.markdown

     test/run_test.sh -I .

 If the encryption unit tests fail with an "UnsupportedAlgorithm" exception, make sure you have cryptography >= 1.4 with OpenSSL >= 1.0.2.
 You may be using a binary wheel that was compiled with an older OpenSSL version.
-If so, rebuild and reinstall cryptography using 'pip install -I --no-binary cryptography cryptography'.
+If so, rebuild and reinstall cryptography using:

+    pip install --ignore-installed --no-binary cryptography cryptography

 Tor relay integration tests (requires a PrivCount-patched Tor):